 IMPORTANT INFORMATION: This document has been prepared by Periapt Advisory Pty Ltd, ABN 67 648 208 253 AFSL 542418, based on our understanding of the relevant legislation at the time of writing.
 The information is of a general nature only and has been prepared without consideration of any particular individual’s objectives, financial situation, or needs.
 Before making any decisions, we recommend you consider independent financial advice.
 Current at 4 March 2024.

+The recently released Intergenerational Report highlights trends and impacts over the next 40 years and highlights the significant impact of an ageing population.
+A major theme in the recent Intergenerational Report was the impact on Australia’s economy and society of an ageing population, which will lead to a rising demand for aged care over the next 40 years.
+This reinforces the importance of considering aged care needs ahead of a crisis situation.
 The care and support sector was singled out as one of the key sectors expected to grow over the next four decades as it expands to accommodate the needs of an increasing number of older Australians.
 In particular, the 85 plus age group is expected to triple over the next 40 years.

 Meeting demand will require ongoing investment and improvements in the delivery of aged care services.
 But with predictions of budget deficits for the next 40 years, the ability for the Government to fully fund the increasing cost pressures is limited.
 A greater and increasing share of costs will likely need to be met by the person accessing care services, where they have the financial means to do so.
 Australians need to plan ahead for their aged care needs.
 Aged care considerations should form a key component of retirement planning to take into account the costs and related financial decisions.